 The Edible Cities Network Awards 2022

-Apply for an award for your urban food initiative and you could win a travel grant to explore other edible city projects around Europe!
+Apply for an award for your urban food initiative and win a travel grant of up to 2000 Euro for participation in

 For: The Edible Cities Network Awards are open to all individuals, groups and organisations that are working to make our cities’ food systems more sustainable.